doobah/icepack/README.md

   - The serialized form of the field value [?]
 ```

-Basic types (primitive, string, decimal) as well as Type objects do not have any object data since since they are serialized as metadata:
+Immutable types (primitive, string, decimal) as well as Type objects do not have any object data since since they are serialized as metadata:

 ```
 (Empty)